 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 This will include a thorough exam of your patella to check for tenderness and swelling.
 If possible, your doctor will have you walk.
 Your doctor may be able to make the diagnosis based on your symptoms.

 Images may be taken of your knee.
 This can be done with:

-If your patella did not return to the V-shaped groove on its own, your doctor will manipulate it back into place.
+If the patella did not return to the V-shaped groove on its own, the doctor will manipulate it back into place.

-Your knee will be immobilized in a brace for stability and support.
-You may need the brace for up to 4 weeks.
-Your activities will be limited until your knee is stable again.
+The knee will be immobilized in a brace for stability and support.
+A brace may be needed for up to 4 weeks.
+Activities will be limited until the knee is stable again.

 Physical therapy may be recommended to: